appliedfm/appliedfm.github.io/_posts/2021-11-08-structures_are_better_than_tuples.markdown

 Now let me ask:

-* Isn't that beautiful?
-Don't you just love how readable it is?
+* Don't you love how readable it is?
 * Did you notice how _informative_ and _consistent_ the names are?
   * Did you notice the different conventions (`CamelCase` versus `snake_case`) for types and projections?
   * Can you guess the relationship between the name of the structure and the name of the projections?